 - Year 0 PP&E, net = $25.0m

-Since we’re aware that the depreciation-to-capex ratio should gradually shift towards 100% (or 1), we’ll smooth out the % capex assumption out to reach 100% by the end of the forecast.
+Since we’re aware that the depreciation-to-capex ratio should gradually shift towards 100% (or 1.0x), we’ll smooth out the assumption to reach 100% by the end of the forecast.

 For each year, the formula for the assumption will be equal to the prior % capex value plus the difference between 66.7% and 100.0% divided by the number of years projected (5 years).

-For example in Year 1, the prior PP&E is $25.0m while capex is $3.0m and depreciation is $2.2m.
+For example, in Year 1, the prior PP&E is $25.0m while capex is $3.0m and depreciation is $2.2m.
 Upon entering them into the formula, we get $25.8m as the current period PP&E balance.

-After this is repeated for each forecasted year, the implied capex (as a check) can be calculated by the change in PP&E (i.e., the difference between the current and prior period PP&E) and adding back the depreciation.
+Once repeated for each forecasted year, the implied capex (as a check) can be calculated by the change in PP&E (i.e., the difference between the current and prior period PP&E) and adding back the depreciation.

 So in Year 5, the ending PP&E balance remains at $26.9m (i.e. net change of zero), while the depreciation expense is $2.0m, meaning the implied capital expenditure (capex) is $2.0m.